December 2012: Have you ever listed someone you don't know as a reference on your resume?

 June 2012: Would you lie about how much you are making in your current position in order to attempt to increase the amount you make in your next role?

-A rather sizeable amount of those who checked in are willing to amend their past compensation during the course of the hiring process in order to garner a greater pay number in subsequent roles.
+A rather sizeable amount of those who checked in are willing to amend their past compensation during the course of the hiring process in order to garner a greater pay package in subsequent roles.
 Be careful if you choose to take this route as it can rapidly backfire.

 May 2012: Yahoo's CEO lied about having a stated degree.
 Fire him?